fenago/machine-learning/lab_guides/lab_3.md

 What does this equation mean?
 It means that the slope is 0.5, and the y-intercept is 2.

-The slope being 0.5 means that when we walk along this line, for every unit that we move towards the right, we are moving 0.5 units up.
-The slope can be zero if we don’t move up at all, or negative if we move down.
-However, many lines can have the same slope.
-I can draw a parallel line to this one, and it would also rise 0.5 units for every unit it moves towards the right.
-This is where the y-intercept comes in.
-The y-intercept tells us where the line cuts the yaxis.
-This particular line cuts the line at height 2, so that is the y-intercept.
-In other words, the slope of the line tells us the direction that the line is pointing towards, and the y-intercept tells us the location of the line.
-Notice that by specifying the slope and the y-intercept, the line gets completely specified.
-Also, think of what would happen if we change the slope and the y-intercept by small amounts.
-The line would move a little, right?
-In which directions?
-We’ll see this next.

 ## 3.3.2 A simple trick to move a line closer to a set of points, one point at a time.
 Now we get to our problem, which is: we have a point, and a line, and we need to move the